Phase II (Financial Analysis)

 6. Calculating Buy/Sell Points

 Throughout these lessons, the student is introduced to the Hotel Industry and learns about that industry’s financial model.
 The key is to learn ‘What makes it tick?’
-The end result is a performance matrix along with a financial matrix that ultimately provides the secret of success.
-Lots of new terminology is introduced including some peculiar terms only used in this industry.
-Each lesson builds on the prior lessons and the end result is a industry financial decision model with buy and sell points for all members of this particular pool.
+The result is a performance matrix along with a financial matrix that ultimately provides the secret of success.
+Lots of new terminology is introduced, including some peculiar terms only used in this industry.
+Each lesson builds on the prior lessons, and the result is an industry financial decision model with buy and sell points for all members of this particular pool.
 The members of this pool include:

 The primary business purpose is the traditional overnight lodging and extended stays.
 Those entities that have a strong gaming component were excluded from this particular pool in order to keep and maintain a high level of consistency related to operations and reporting.